Huntington Services

 treated area, you can have the same application imperfections but have entirely different results.
 Termites pass right through the treated

-area (unaware that they have passed through it) become effected and spread PREMISE to other colony members.
+area (unaware that they have passed through it) become carriers and spread Termidor to other colony members.
+Keep in mind that no

 Most termite bait systems are designed to draw termites into the bait stations by placing a piece of wood (usually pine) into the station